NixOS/hydra/doc/manual/src/hacking.md

     $ git clone git://github.com/NixOS/hydra.git
     $ cd hydra

-To build it and its dependencies:

-    $ nix-build release.nix -A build.x86_64-linux

-To build all dependencies and start a shell in which all environment variables (such as PERL5LIB) are set up so that those dependencies can be found:
+To enter a shell in which all environment variables (such as PERL5LIB) are set up so that those dependencies can be found:

     $ nix-shell